david-sabata/ZenMarathon/README.md

 ZenMarathon
 ===========

-48h marathon project
+- 48h marathon project

-top-down pixel-graphics game about making your way through a university
+- top-down pixel-graphics game about making your way through a university
+- fight your personal boss! (requires FIT BUT credentials; uses random boss otherwise)
+- multiplayer using Android phones as controllers

-built using awesome forces of Libgdx
+- built using awesome forces of Libgdx

 Authors